A frozen super-Earth orbiting a star at the bottom of the Main Sequence: Conclusions

 \section{Conclusions}

-In this study we have presented the analysis of the photometric data in the near infrared bands JHKs at two different epochs of planetary microlensing event ~\event~ obtained with the AO system NACO mounted on UT4 at ESO.
+In this study we have presented the analysis of photometric data in the near infrared JHKs bands at two different epochs of planetary microlensing event ~\event~{\bf ,} obtained with the AO system NACO mounted on UT4 at ESO.
 According to the best-fit lens models as given in \cite{2008ApJ...684..663B} the difference in the magnification of the source is $0.230 \pm {0.015}$ for the two epochs.
-If the lens is non-luminous this would be the expected photometric gradient in our data set in the absence any blended light contribution.
-Our data set is inconsistent with such a scenario at the $3 \sigma$ level.
-In fact the data implies that there is a significant amount of blended light at the location of \event.
-Assuming that this blend is the lens, the data favors a scenario where the lens would be a closeby ($660^{+100}_{-70}\rm{pc}$) late M-dwarf.
+If the lens is non-luminous this would be the expected photometric gradient in our data set in the absence any blended light contribution. {\change Our $K$-band data, when combined with results from previous optical data, are inconsistent with such a scenario at $4,8 \sigma$}.
+In fact the data imply that there is a significant amount of blended light at the location of \event.
+Assuming that this blend is the lens, the data favor a scenario in which the lens would be a close-by ($660^{+100}_{-70}\rm{pc}$) late M-dwarf.
 This is consistent with the estimates for a stellar lens as based on constraints from extended source and parallax effects as discussed in \cite{2008ApJ...684..663B}.
-While the data available at the time of the discovery paper was consistent with a broad range of planetary host masses, the new NACO data presented here support the hypothesis of a stellar host for \planet.
+While the data available at the time of the discovery paper were consistent with a broad range of planetary host masses, the new NACO data presented here support the hypothesis of a stellar host for \planet.
 Of course it is conceivable that the detected blend stems not from the lens, but either from a stellar companion to the source, the lens or an unrelated background star.
-However the probabilities for such scenarios are low and using Ockham's razor the most likely explanation is the the lens is an M-dwarf, which implies a planetary mass of $3.2^{+5.2}_{-1.8}\mTer$ for \planet, placing it among the front row of known least massive cool planets in orbit around one of the least massive host stars.
+However the probabilities for such scenarios are low and using Ockham's razor the most likely explanation is that the lens is an M-dwarf, which implies a planetary mass of $3.2^{+5.2}_{-1.8}\mTer$ for \planet, placing it among the front row of known least massive cool planets in orbit around one of the least massive host stars.